ArchLars/archtutorial/arch_kde_tutorial.md

 ---
-# OPTIONAL: Add LXQt with Openbox + picom for a Lightweight backup X11 session

-Since X11 has been depreciated with Plasma (though you can still try to use it I wouldn't recc it) I would instead choose to use something like LXQt (which works well with SDDM as well) for your backup session with X11.

-Head to `lxqt-post-install.md` for this tutorial.

----

-# OPTIONAL: Post-Install Tutorial
+# 1) OPTIONAL: Post-Install Tutorial
 Head to `arch_post_tutorial.md` to do the post-install tutorial.

 ---

-# OPTIONAL: How to fix those annoying 'missing firmware' warnings in mkinitcpio
+# 2) OPTIONAL: How to fix those annoying 'missing firmware' warnings in mkinitcpio

 * Whenever you write `mkinitcpio -P` you might notice it keeps warning you about firmware that you are supposedly missing.
 * If this bothers you, check out my tutorial, `mkinitcpio-fix.md` to fix this.

+---

+# 3) OPTIONAL: Add LXQt with Openbox + picom for a Lightweight backup X11 session

+Since X11 has been depreciated with Plasma (though you can still try to use it I wouldn't recc it) I would instead choose to use something like LXQt (which works well with SDDM as well) for your backup session with X11.

+Head to `lxqt-post-install.md` for this tutorial.

 ---